A truly unique wedding dress begins with a personal story.

 Drafting the bodice pattern pieces.

 Cutting the interfacing for the bodice pieces.
-Tara Lynn uses unique rocks as waits to keep the pattern pieces and fabrics from shifting.
+Tara Lynn uses unique rocks as weights to keep the pattern pieces and fabrics from shifting.

 Tracing and cutting the silk organza skirt pieces.